-ATHLETE EXPECTATIONS: Participation in Interscholastic Athletics is a privilege not a right.
-As an athlete, you are a representative of the Worcester Wolverine Athletic Program, the School District, as well as our community You are expected to show respect to school officials, team members, and officials of other schools, referees, spectators and other interested observers of our program.
+Athlete Expectations: Participation in Interscholastic Athletics is a privilege not a right.
+As an athlete, you are a representative of the Worcester Wolverine Athletic Program, the School District, as well as our community.
+You are expected to show respect to school officials, team members, and officials of other schools, referees, spectators and other interested observers of our program.

-At the culmination of each athletic year, the Varsity Club hosts an All-Sports Awards Ceremony.

-Athletes are honored for exemplifying the following characteristics:
+At the culmination of each athletic season/year, the Varsity Club hosts a Sports Awards Ceremony.
+Varsity, JV, and Modified athletes will be honored for exemplifying the following characteristics:

 Sportsmanship Athletic Ability Team Play

 Cooperation Honesty Competitive spirit

-Self-discipline Leadership Respect.
+Self-discipline Leadership Respect

-These are all qualities that athletes who participate in the Worcester Wolverine Athletic Program should strive to achieve.
+These are all qualities that athletes who participate in the Worcester Wolverine Athletic

+Program should strive to achieve.